BICENTENNIAL TRIBUTE

 B: Madam! (glares) - I am here to soar into the Nether Regions of romance! - why - you have not infamously deceived me, perchance?!

 CB(in a phrenzy): Thou most undutiful wretch in existence!
-You're just like your father - 'tis his blood's to blame! - you shall end up a true Byrrone - mad in a French whorehouse with but ten pairs of silk stockings to your name!
+You’re just like your father - ‘tis his blood’s to blame! - you shall end up a true Byrronnne - mad in a French whorehouse with but ten pairs of silk stockings to your name!

-B(rage has plateaued): I owe you respect as a son - Mrs. Byron - but I renounce you as a Friend and this moment shall return to Harrow - (cautions) where no females may follow
+B(his rage has plateaued): I owe you respect as a son - Mrs. Byron - but I renounce you as a Friend and this moment shall return to Harrow - (cautions) where no females may follow

 B departs hurriedly into the night, Miss Bristoe and Miss Heuson can but watch and sigh as the lashing rain bounces off his amiable curls